 Construction and Demolition Debris.
 The City of Greenville Sanitation crews will not collect any building, renovation or demolition debris from any residence created by a contractor, resident or property owner.
 Please call the Pitt County Landfill at 252-902-3350 for disposal options.

 Construction Plan Review.
-Residential and commercial construction plans must be reviewed by the Inspections Division of the Public Works Department.
+Residential and commercial construction plans must be reviewed by the Inspections Division of the Community Development Department.
 Call 252-329-4466 for more information.

 Containerized Refuse Service.
 Apartments and condominiums use large containers (instead of trash cans) for refuse disposal.
 Call the Sanitation Division of Public Works at 252-329-4522 for more information.

 Convention and Visitors Bureau.
 The Greenville-Pitt County Convention and Visitors Bureau, located in the Greenville Convention Center at 303 SW Greenville Boulevard., is the umbrella organization for the area's hospitality industry.
 The Bureau provides comprehensive services for conventions, meetings, events and tour planners, as well as for visitors to Greenville, Pitt County, and Eastern North Carolina.
 Call 252-329-4200.

 Convention Center.
 The Greenville Convention Center, located at 303 SW Greenville Boulevard, offers state-of-the-art meeting facilities, the latest audio/visual technology, a wide range of added features, and easy access to Greenville's business and medical districts.
 The Center offers meeting planners over 74,000 square feet of meeting space, 40,000 square feet of exhibit area, advanced audio-visual and technical amenities, as well as 330 hotel rooms with room service.
 Call 252-321-7671.